dlstreamer/pipeline-server/client/README.md

 ```

 ### Run/Start Arguments
-This section summarizes all the arguments for vaclient `run` and `start` commands.
+This section summarizes all the arguments for pipeline_client `run` and `start` commands.

 #### pipeline (required)
 Positional argument (first) that specifies the pipeline to be launched in the form of `pipeline name/pipeline version`.